-Shary Boyle and Christine Fellows have been collaborating since 2005, presenting wildly imaginative performances from Dawson City, Yukon to Paris, France.
-Theirs is an artistic match made in heaven.
+Visual artist Shary Boyle and songwriter Christine Fellows have been collaborating since 2005, presenting wildly imaginative performances from the Canadian Arctic to Paris, France.
+Their performances weave together vivid narratives revealed through Boyle’s stunning, hand-animated artwork created and projected on an old-fashioned overhead projector, and Fellows’ intricately detailed songs and direct vocals backed alternately by keyboard and ukulele.
 Those familiar with their individual bodies of work can’t help but pick up on a remarkable sympathy; both Boyle and Fellows frequent the borderlands of human experience, moving freely between fear and wonder, grief and joy.
-The most significant—and perhaps most permeable—boundary, however, is the one that lies between the two artists themselves.

 They’ll be touring their highly anticipated new collaboration, Spell to Bring Lost Creatures Home, throughout 2015.